 A case in point – Outland Denim trains their seamstresses to make the entire denim garment – not just how to sew on pockets or buttons.
 Highly skilled seamstresses make great garments, full stop, but highly skilled seamstresses also make versatile employees, who are able to jump in anywhere along the production pipeline, providing big wins in terms of efficiency.

-Another hidden gem in Bartle’s business model is that by investing heavily in their staff and equipping them with skills that serve them and not just the company, employee morale is high.
-So when things get crazy, and the business grows quickly – they can call on a highly-skilled, highly devoted workforce who will give their all.
+A knock-on advantage in Bartle’s business model is that by investing heavily in their staff and giving them skills that are individually enriching, each employee’s morale is high.
+So when things get crazy, and the business grows quicker than anticipated, the brand can call on a skilled and engaged workforce.